 Students at St Andrews for the Martinmas or fall semester there are scheduled to complete final assessments (exams or other assessment instruments) by the last day of classes before the Christmas holiday.

-- August 30 - September 3: Orientation in Edinburgh with day trips to the Northumberland Coast, Borders, and the Highlands
+- Sunday, January 8 - Tuesday, January 10: Orientation in Edinburgh with day trips to historic sites and the Highlands

 Students on the program are guaranteed St Andrew's housing.
 The cost of the program includes standard catered housing in a shared room.
 A surcharge may be added if a higher cost option is selected.